Understanding Habakkuk 2:2–3 in Business, Ministry, and Mission

 A Word of Encouragement

-Habakkuk was not instructed to make the vision impressive.
-He was instructed to make it plain so that others could run with it when the time came.
-God instructs us to prepare the tablet; His promises of vision will speak in their appointed time.
+Habakkuk was instructed to write the vision so that it can be revalled from writing, rather than from memory.
+God instructs us to prepare our own tablets; He promises that vision will speak in its appointed time.
 If you feel the responsibility of making your vision clear, that weight is evidence that stewardship has begun.
-Welcome, you are being invited into alignment.

 If you are ready to bring clarity to the vision God has given you, let Design Miwa help you write it plainly.